William E. and Carol G. Simon Oral Advocacy Program

 Immigration Law Moot Court

 Teams from around the country participate in a weekend of arguments at NYU, centered around an immigration law problem.
-Professor Daniel Kanstroom is the faculty advisor.
+Professors Daniel Kanstroom and Rosemary Daly are the faculty advisors.